-In his memoir Hawaiian historian Ioane (John) Kaneiakama Papa 'I', who was born in 1800 in Waipi'o, 'Ewa mentions a network of trails that extended across Honouliuli to neighboring lands.
+In his memoir Hawaiian historian Ioane (John) Kaneiakama Papa 'Ī'ī, who was born in 1800 in Waipi'o, 'Ewa mentions a network of trails that extended across Honouliuli to neighboring lands.
 A portion of this trail network appears to correspond with the current alignment identified today as Farrington Highway and Kunia Road as shown in the map produced by Paul Rockwood (Figure 6).
-It is important to note that Rockwood's map is an artisitc rendering based on 'I'i's recollection which not did not utilize formal land surveying techniques to ensure accuracy.
-In Rockwood's map, the northern trail alignment (Kunia Road) is shown extending just beyond the eastern boundary of the project area and a secondary trail alignment (Pohakea Pass) is shown extending west through the northern portion of the region's trail, Rockwood's map also shows several place names in the Honouliuli area that were mentioned in traditional accounts including Keahuamoa, Pohakea, Maunauna, and Pu'u o Kapolei (see Figure 6).
-In relating information about the trails in the project area and the fishing practices, 'I'i state:
+It is important to note that Rockwood's map is an artisite rendering based on 'Ī'ī's recollection which not did not utilize formal land surveying techniques to ensure accuracy.
+In Rockwood's map, the northern trail alignment (Kunia Road) is shown extending just beyond the eastern boundary of the project area and a secondary trail alignment (Pohakea Pass) is shown extending west through the northern portion of the project area where it ascends to Pohakea in the Wai'anae Mountains (see Figure 6).
+In addition to plotting the location of the region's trail, Rockwood's map also shows several place names in the Honouliuli area that were mentioned in traditional accounts including Keahuamoa, Pohakea, Maunauna, and Pu'u o Kapolei (see Figure 6).
+In relating information about the trails in the project area and the fishing practices, 'Ī'ī state: